nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     2. Second takes in a `String` of the note title.
     3. The third takes in a `String` of the note title, and a `boolean` isArchive.

-- getNote(`int`) returns the Note that is in the position of specified index within the default notebook.
+- getNote(`int`) returns the Note that is in the position of specified index within the default list of notes.
-- getNote(`String`) checks if the note of the specified title exists in the default notebook and returns a `boolean` value.
+- getNote(`String`) checks if the note of the specified title exists in the default list of notes and returns a `boolean` value.
 - getNote(`String`, `boolean`) checks if the note of the specified title exists and returns a `boolean` value.
-The `boolean` acts as a flag to determine which of the notebook (default/archived), will be streamed and filtered.
+The `boolean` acts as a flag to determine which of the list of notes (default/archived), will be streamed and filtered.

 **2. getPinnedNotes()**<br>
 - There are a total of 2 getPinnedNotes() methods.
     1. First one takes no arguments.
     2. Second takes in an `ArrayList<Note>` representing the ArrayList to be filtered.

-- getPinnedNotes() returns an `ArrayList<Note>` containing all the pinned notes found in the default notebook.
+- getPinnedNotes() returns an `ArrayList<Note>` containing all the pinned notes found in the default list of notes.
 - getPinnedNotes(`ArrayList<Note>`) returns an `ArrayList<Note>` containing all the pinned notes found in the `ArrayList<Note>` parameter that was passed in.
 Used when the user wants to filter the list-n search with tags.
 The ArrayList would only contain notes with the specific tags.

 **3. getUnpinnedNotes()**<br>